wp-cli/dist-archive-command/README.md

 2. Submit your pull request early for feedback.
 3. Include functional tests with your changes.
 [Read the WP-CLI documentation](https://wp-cli.org/docs/pull-requests/#functional-tests) for an introduction.
 4. Follow the [WordPress Coding Standards](http://make.wordpress.org/core/handbook/coding-standards/).

+*This README.md is generated dynamically from the project's codebase using `wp scaffold package-readme` ([doc](https://github.com/wp-cli/scaffold-package-command#wp-scaffold-package-readme)).
+To suggest changes, please submit a pull request against the corresponding part of the codebase.*